FSRA Stakeholder Advisory Committee for Property & Casualty (P&C) Insurance

 6. Meetings, agendas and deliverables

 It is expected that the P&C Insurance SAC will participate in the following two-hour meetings:

 - with the Board of Directors on forward looking matters in May

 - with Management – on FSRA priorities (a progress meeting in the spring and then consultation on the draft priorities and budget in September/October)

 - there may be additional meetings as per the terms of reference

 For those selected to participate on the SACs, FSRA will not be providing any remuneration.
 However, consumers residing outside of the Greater Toronto Area are entitled to be reimbursed for reasonable travel expenses they may incur in attending meetings in accordance with FSRA approved Travel, Meal and Hospitality Directive.

 Members may be asked to prepare material for consideration by FSRA or for presentation to the Board.

-FSRA management shall endeavour to provide meeting agendas and related materials at least one week in advance of each regular meeting.
+FSRA management shall endeavor to provide meeting agendas and related materials at least one week in advance of each regular meeting.
 FSRA management shall prepare a summary of each SAC meeting with the Board and distribute it, including any accompanying written submissions, to members, typically within three weeks following a meeting.
+As part of these meetings FSRA will communicate what recommendations or feedback has been adopted and what has been considered but not adopted.
 FSRA also intends to publish a high-level summary of the P&C Insurance SAC’s work on FSRA’s website within approximately three weeks of each meeting with the Board.

 FSRA is seeking industry members that have direct experience in one or more of the following functional areas within the P&C insurance sector: